 If the input is rectangular (not square), correlations or covariances are found from the data.
+By default, these are pairwise complete correlations.
+This may be specified in the 'use' option.

 The print function reports t and p values for the beta weights, the summary function just reports the beta weights.